 When the summer heatwave halts the bite on your favorite water, don't give up.
 It's time to go nocturnal.
 Learn why night fishing during a heatwave can not only be productive but a chance for some rare fishing solitude during the busy season.

-Night fishing is often an overlooked option for a lot of anglers, but if you can forgo the sleep, you’ll find an aquatic world of active fish, no crowds and cool temps.
+Night fishing is often an overlooked option for a lot of anglers, but if you can skip some sleep, you'll find active fish, no crowds, and cool temps.

-Below we highlight some of our favorite options for night fishing for all different types of environments and how Fishbrain can help you make your hoot owl catches.
+Below, we highlight some of our favorite options for night fishing across different environments and how Fishbrain can help you make your hoot owl catches.

 Southern Atlantic